-Outstanding Equity Awards at 2014 Fiscal Year-End
+Outstanding Equity Awards at 2019 Fiscal Year-End

-The following table shows grants of stock options and grants of unvested stock or unvested stock units outstanding on the last day of the fiscal year ended December 31, 2014, including non-performance based awards, to each of the executive officers named in the Summary Compensation Table.
-The Company does not have any unearned equity incentive awards.
+The following table shows grants of stock options and grants of unvested stock or unvested stock units outstanding on the last day of the fiscal year ended December 31, 2019, including non-performance-based awards, to each of the executive officers named in the Summary Compensation Table.
+As applicable, the figures described in this section have been adjusted to give effect to the reverse stock split completed on April 14, 2020.